tranngocsongtruc/basicpizzaorderapp/README.md

 Important Note about images:
 The images that are best compatible with Tkinter are GIF.
-One strategy is to design your full image in in any tool (I used Word) then take a snapshot of it and paste it into Paint.
+One strategy is to design your full image in in any tool then take a snapshot of it and paste it into Paint.
 Save your image as GIF.

 Remember your image file must be inside the same folder as your python file.